Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 Village of Molyvos, Lesbos, Greece

 Home to myth, culture, and incredible landscapes, this hospitable island is a favorite destination in Greece.
-This stunning volcanic island is also home to unexpected hot springs and the largest petrified forest in the world.
+This volcanic island is home to hot springs and one of the world’s largest and best-preserved petrified-forest sites.

 Offering dozens of unique experiences, this is our selection of the best things to see and do in Lesbos.